This post is a journal for the module “Embodied Interaction” at Zurich University of Arts in the fifth semester of the Interaction Design course.

 03.10.
 Wednesday – Mentoring, and Sickness

 In the morning we had a mentoring.
 Because Daniel had to work during the night, we switched up with some groups and were the last group for the mentoring.
-We met some before and created together a short summary of our journey of work.
+We met some hours before and created a short summary of our journey.
 This is always a good chance to structure your concept and reflect like writing this blog.

 We enthusiastically presented our work to our mentors and the feedback was quite good.
 They liked our concept but highlighted the following points to be careful with: